GermanTinkerguy/Doorwatch/Docs/Doorwatch.md

 	PB 4 - Reedcontact -> Is an opener, cause the door is constantly closed.
 If you need a closer you have to change the operator <!>.
 	PB 5 - green LED
 	PB 6 - red LED or buzzerSummer

+ 	Wishlist

+	- Control doorwatch with a remote control - activate, deactivate, etc
+  	- Mute alarm with a remote control
+   	- Logging opening times on a CF Card
 */